"""

 elif flow != layer.flow:

-raise ValueError(f"Different flow directions across layers: {[l.flow for l in layers]}")
+raise ValueError(f"Different flow directions across layers: {[layer.flow for layer in layers]}")

 # default flow